 Our Sports Medicine Program offers specialized care for young athletes, but it also offers valuable experience to healthcare professionals.
-Our Sports Medicine Residency Program is a 12-13 month program, depending on whether the resident is an internal or external candidate, and is being considered for accreditation by the American Physical Therapy Association (APTA).
+Our Sports Residency Program is a 12-13 month program, depending on whether the resident is an internal or external candidate.

 The curriculum is built around the Description of Specialty Practice for Sports Physical Therapy by the American Board of Physical Therapy Specialists (ABPTS).
 The program consists of clinical rotations throughout our Sports Medicine department, community sideline coverage and adjunct didactic educational experiences in other departments in Children’s.

 - Meet the needs of the community by developing advanced practitioners of sports physical therapy.